East London (bus company): Leyton (T)

-Lea Interchange (LI)

-As at May 2022, Lea Interchange garage operated routes 58, 135, 236, 262, 308, 339, 473, 488, 678, D8, W14.

-History

-Lea Interchange was opened by First London in 2007 to replace its Waterden Road, Stratford garage that closed as part of the development of the Olympic Park for the 2012 Olympic and Paralympic Games.
-It was sold in June 2013 to Tower Transit and in May 2022 to Stagecoach London.

 Romford (NS)

-As at March 2019, Romford garage operated routes 86, 247, 256 (Morning Peak), 294, 296, 365 (Overnight Only), 496, 498, 499 and N86.
+Romford garage operates routes 86, 128, 193, 247, 294, 296, 365, 498 and N86.

-History

 Romford garage is also called North Street (hence its NS code) as London Transport already had a 'country bus' garage: Romford (London Road).
 It was opened in 1953 to take the strain off nearby Hornchurch garage, and also to cope with the new Harold Hill estate.
 Built in the post-war style of a London Underground station, it was initially able to house 115 buses, although only 67 were allocated when opened.
 The allocation grew to 90 by 1958.

-In 1992, along with Barking and Seven Kings (which did subsequently close although due to loss of routes by competitive tender), the garage was earmarked for closure in favour of a new super-garage at Chadwell Heath, which ultimately was never built.
+In 1992, along with Barking and Seven Kings (which did subsequently close although due to loss of routes by competitive tender), the garage was earmarked for closure in favour of the new garage and company headquarters at Chadwell Heath, which ultimately was never built.
 By 1994, Romford was allocated 84 buses, mainly Leyland Titans.
-In 2004 the allocation had dropped slightly to 76, although with a good year of tender wins in 2005 the garage is up to full capacity.
+In 2004, the allocation had dropped slightly to 76, although with a good year of tender wins in 2005 the garage is up to full capacity.
 The garage was home to East London Coaches private hire operation from 1990 to 2005 when the section moved to the now closed Waterden Road garage.
-On 2 March 2013 Route 86 was partially transferred from this garage to West Ham (WH).
+On 2 March 2013, route 86 was partially transferred from this garage to West Ham (WH).